joburn5000/Shortest-Path/README.md

   distance from that city to all the other cities

- (2) Full instructions on how to build and run your executable, including how to define the input data and output location for each method.

  In order to run the algorithms and traversals, one must first process data: